falfada/best-day-of-the-year/README.md

 ## Description

-Our project permits a user to input their birthday using a datepicker and using server-side APIs and the application will return:
+Our project permits a user to input their birthday and birthplace, and using server-side APIs and the application will return:

 1. A summary of the weather on their birthday for every year they have lived
 2. A summary of significant events that have occurred on their birthday